Universal Time-Entanglement Trade-off in Open Quantum Systems: Many-Body Random Lindbladians

 \subsection{Typical versus best case relaxation rates}

-The above analysis seems to imply that the bound as stated in \cref{eqn:the_bound} is extremely loose, as it differs from average dissipative gap (and the predictions for a Haar-random initial state) by a large factor $\sim N^2$.
-This discrepancy is easily understood from the simple fact that \cref{eqn:the_bound} must also bound best-case scenarios where there is fast relaxation, and not just the completely unstructured Lindbladians considered in this section.
+As noted above, it is unclear whether or not the bound stated in \cref{eqn:the_bound}is tight, as the random systems sampled from the given distribution seem to relax roughly $N^2$ times more slowly than the bound predicts is the fastest possible rate.
+However, we stress that there is nothing contradictory: the bound in \cref{eqn:the_bound} must account for all possible Lindbladians subject to the locality constraint, whereas in the random case, the systems are much less general.

+For example, by adding back in more structure than is present in the randomly sampled Lindbladians, we can construct a model that, while not saturating the bound, does have a prefactor that is $\mathcal{O}(N)$, in between the one given in the bound and the Haar random case.

-As an example of a highly contrived setup where we expect fast relaxation, consider a Lindbladian $\L_1$ acting on a Hilbert space with local dimension $d$, which has a steady state Renyi-2 entanglement entropy $S_1^{(2)}$ and a dissipative gap $\Delta_1$.
+Consider a Lindbladian $\L_1$ acting on a Hilbert space with local dimension $d$, which has a steady state Renyi-2 entanglement entropy $S_1^{(2)}$ and a dissipative gap $\Delta_1$.
 We can enlarge the Hilbert space in a trivial way by tensoring together $n$ copies of the same steady state, which evolve under the Lindbladian

 The steady state entanglement entropy (taking a bipartition that splits each copy) is now $S^{(2)}_{\mathrm{ss}} = nS_1^{(2)}$ by additivity.
 Thus, the deviation of the scaled entanglement from its maximum value scales as